 Robbers and Thieves.
 What better way to case out a home than to attend an open house and examine the goodies a thief might want to stuff into an empty pillowcase in the middle of the night, than in the comfort and convenience of an open house, where such people can be unknowingly welcomed inside by the seller?
 Thieves give open house sellers two thumbs up.

 Plus lately it has been dangerous for me as a broker to be a sitting duck inviting unvetted strangers into your home while I’m alone.
 The risk is not worth the 2% chance of reward.

 The best thing to do is try not to take it personally.
 Instead, look at this as a business decision only.
 Respond with a counter-offer.
 Some buyers are simply testing the waters to try to get a “good deal,” but truly are interested in your home.
 Exercising patience while negotiating is very important.

 What does my 1% commission pay for?

 As an independent contractor, I’m paid by commission only after a sale is completed.
 Therefore, I really do want to sell your home for the highest price in the least amount of time.
 I retain only a portion of the 1% commission I earn, however.
-I split my commission with my brokerage, pay for professional photography, open house marketing, sign installation service, flyers, directional signage, replacement directional signage that gets stolen, MLS dues, monthly lockbox fees, insurance, continuing education class fees (required to keep my license), gas, technology, auto maintenance, general marketing costs (it’s how I get the word out to you about 1% listing commission!), and of course I’m fully responsible for self-employment tax.
+I split my commission with my brokerage, pay for professional photography, each property’s online marketing ads, sign installation service, flyers, directional signage, replacement directional signage that gets stolen, MLS dues, monthly lockbox fees, insurance, continuing education class fees (required to keep my license), gas, technology, auto maintenance, general marketing costs (it’s how I get the word out to you about 1% listing commission!), and of course I’m fully responsible for self-employment tax.
 Plus sick and vacation leave time is entirely on me.